JSchantin/blockchain-developer-bootcamp-final-project/README.md

 User van withdraw funds deposited to the contract <br>

 ## Possible additional features
-Users can place asymetrical bets with higher rewards or lower risks, for example the last character of the hash is less/more than 5.
+Users can place asymmetrical bets with higher rewards or lower risks, for example the last character of the hash is less/more than 5.

 # Idea 2: A Chess game on the Blockchain

-For very important games of chess, it can be neccessairy to keep the record of every move made secure for a very long time and to make sure every player had the intention to move a piece exactly as he moved it.
-A smartcontract can be used to ensure all of this.
+For very important games of chess, it can be necessary to keep the record of every move made secure for a very long time and to make sure every player had the intention to move a piece exactly as he moved it.
+A smart contract can be used to ensure all of this.
 Each move will be represented by a transaction.